Background and activities

 Scientific, academic and artistic work

 - (2020) Exploring Challenges with Designing and Developing Shore Control Centres (SCCs) for Autonomous Ships.
-Proceedings of the Design Society: DESIGN Conference. vol. 1.
+Proceedings of the Design Society. vol. 1.

 - (2020) Investigating the relationship between mental state (workload and affect) and physiology in a control room setting (ship bridge simulator).
 Cognition, Technology & Work. vol. 22 (1).